 Public healthcare in Azerbaijan

 Public hospitals in Azerbaijan are state-run and offer free medical care to Azerbaijani residents.
-Public facilities include policlinics, which offer outpatient services, and hospitals and specialised clinics, which offer both outpatient and inpatient services.
+The facilities include policlinics, which offer outpatient services, and hospitals, dispensaries and specialised clinics, which offer both outpatient and inpatient services.

 Private healthcare in Azerbaijan